4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 Is your content helping you build relationships?

-The purpose of content you create (and publish online) is to help you connect with potential clients who need you.
-That means your content only has to:
+The purpose of content you create (and publish online) is to help you connect with potential clients who want and need your services.
+That means you don’t need to create the perfect content piece, you only have to:

 - Talk about your dream clients’ urgent problems or biggest dreams.